-Requisite: One of the following--FREN 207, 208, 311 or equivalent.
-Omitted 2017-18.
-Professor Katsaros.2017-18: Not offered
+Requisite: One of the following—FREN 207, 208 or the equivalent.
+Omitted 2019-20.
+Professor Katsaros.2019-20: Not offered

-(Offered as HIST 345 [LA] and SWAG 345) Popular mythologies of Latin America have historically relied on hyper-masculine archetypes, including the conquistador, the caudillo, and the guerrillero to explain the continent’s past, culture and political development.
+(Offered as HIST 345 [LA/TS], LLAS 345, and SWAG 345) Popular mythologies of Latin America have historically relied on hyper-masculine archetypes, including the conquistador, the caudillo, and the guerrillero to explain the continent’s past, culture and political development.
 By contrast, students in this course will be asked to bring women, gender and sexuality from the margins to the center of Latin American history.
 In doing so, we will reevaluate four transformative historical moments: the Spanish conquest, the wars of independence, the emergence of industrial capitalism, and the proliferation of late twentieth-century political revolutions.
 Through an exploration of these key periods of upheaval we will assess how social conflict was frequently mediated through competing definitions of masculinity and femininity.
 In addition, this course will explore the ways in which women’s activism has been central to social and political movements across the continent.
 Furthermore, we will investigate how the domain of sexual practice and reproduction underpinned broader conflicts over racial purity, worker power, and the boundaries of citizenship in racially and ethnically diverse societies.
 The course will culminate in a final research paper on a topic chosen by the student.
 Two class meetings per week.
-Limited to 18 students.
-Omitted 2017-18.
-Professor Hicks.2017-18: Not offered

 (Offered as BLST 347 [US] and SWAG 347) From the aftermath of the Civil War to today's "global war on terror," the U.S. military has functioned as a vital arbiter of the overlapping taxonomies of race, gender, and sexuality in America and around the world.
 This course examines the global trek of American militarism through times of war and peace in the twentieth century.
 In a variety of texts and contexts, we will investigate how the U.S. military's production of new ideas about race and racialization, masculinity and femininity, and sexuality and citizenship impacted the lives of soldiers and civilians, men and women, at "home" and abroad.
 Our interdisciplinary focus will allow us to study the multiple intersections of difference within the military, enabling us to address a number of topics, including: How have African American soldiers functioned as both subjects and agents of American militarism?
 What role has the U.S. military played in the creation of contemporary gay and lesbian subjectivity?
 Is military sexual assault a contemporary phenomenon or can it be traced to longer practices of sexual exploitation occurring on or around U.S. bases globally?